varnishcache/varnish-cache/.circleci/README.rst

     2.1. ``distcheck`` - untars the source code distribution and builds (*configure*, *make*) it for the different CPU architectures

-    2.2. ``ARCH_DISTRO_RELEASE`` - step that creates the packages (e.g. .rpm, .deb) for each supported CPU architecture, Linux distribution and its major version (e.g. *x64_centos_7*, *aarch64_ubuntu_bionic*, *x64_alpine_3*, etc.).
+    2.2. ``package`` - step that creates the packages (e.g. .rpm, .deb) for each supported CPU architecture, Linux distribution and its major version (e.g. *x64_centos_7*, *aarch64_ubuntu_bionic*, *x64_alpine_3*, etc.).
 This step creates a Dockerfile on the fly by using a base Docker image.
 This custom Docker image executes a Shell script that has the recipe for creating the package for the specific Linux flavor, e.g. *make-rpm-packages.sh*.
 The step stores the packages in the build workspace and as an artefact.

 3. Finally, if the previous steps are successful, a final step is executed - ``collect_packages``.
 This step creates an archive with all packages and stores it as an artefact that can be uploaded to PackageCloud_.